BSidesBoise/BSidesBoise17Badge/docs/building.md

 Docs are located [here.](https://arduino-esp8266.readthedocs.io/en/latest/)

 1. Start the Arduino IDE (1.8.4 was used at the time of this writing)
-1. Configure the sketchbook for the poc folder.
+1. Configure the sketchbook
-    * Select File -> Preferences -> settings tab and change the "Sketchbook location" to this poc folder.
+    * Select File -> Preferences -> settings tab and change the "Sketchbook location" to this repository folder.
 1. Add the ESP8266 board
     * Select File -> Preferences -> settings tab and in the "Additional Boards Manager URLs" add